TymbalTech/themysteriesoftheuniverse/README.md

 ## Description

-A playground to expand tech skills.
+A playground to expand tech skills and learn new tech.

 ## Technologies